How to Play Texas Hold’em – Master the Rules

 You can’t lose if all the other players fold, and the players won’t fold unless you bet.
 Aggression plays a key factor in Texas Hold’em, especially when you are playing no-limit.
 When you are selective in your starting hands, you can be more aggressive during post-flop play.
 While blind aggression can be a disadvantage, you should look for good boards to represent strength, even if you have a bad hand.
 If you are playing selective and mainly showing strong hands like big pairs and strong suited aces, you can start to bluff on boards that have those high cards.

 Let’s say you raise 67 suited from the cutoff and only the big blind calls.
 If the flop is AQ9 and the big blind checks, you can start to be aggressive and bet this even though you have a weak hand.
 By betting in these scenarios, you can get your opponents to fold better hands and win the pot.
 On the contrary, if you play a lot of hands and players notice, aggression can hurt you since they may be more likely to call with medium-strength hands.
 Aggression can lead to big wins when you are also coupling it with good hand selection.

 Thanks to professionals sharing their insights with poker books and via poker training sites, there is a wealth of information for getting better at Texas Hold’em.
 Now that you know the rules, you should gain as much information as possible from reading about, watching, and playing the game.
 You can glean professional tips via the aforementioned books or training sites, watch a multitude of live Hold’em cash games and tournaments on YouTube, and get to your local card room to start playing and gaining knowledge.

-No matter how much you learn, it is important to get to a card table so you can implement the strategies you are learning.
+No matter how much you learn or practice your game using the best poker training sites, it is important to get to a card table so you can implement the strategies you are learning.
 Plenty of people play poker, so you can find a group of friends to play with to practice or jump right into your local casino games.
 No matter how you get in the game, make sure you are employing your winning strategy.